Quick Summary

 • A faster WordPress website means fewer losses of visitors, as well as better SEO rankings.

-• WordPress speed optimization includes minimizing the page load times via specific technical enhancements.
+• WordPress website speed optimization includes minimizing the page load times via specific technical enhancements.

 • WordPress website speed optimization is crucial to meet the core web vitals standards.